michaelcarter/cordova-backbone-template/readme.md

 bower install
 ```

-Getting our app ready for compilation:
+Getting your app ready for compilation:

 ```
 grunt build
 ```

-Adding our ios or android platforms:
+Adding your ios or android platforms:

 ```
 cordova platforms add ios
 cordova platforms add android
 ```

-Building our application for ios or android:
+Building your application for ios or android:

 ```
 cordova build ios
 cordova build android
 ```

-Running our app in an ios or android simulator:
+Running your app in an ios or android simulator:

 ```
 cordova emulate ios
 cordova emulate android
 ```

-Running our app on a physical device:
+Running your app on a physical device:

 ```
 cordova run ios